Improved Direct Product Theorems for Randomized Query Complexity: Direct product theorems for search problems and errorless heuristics

-Note that an errorless heuristic to compute the $k$-fold XOR $f^{\oplus k}$ cannot produce any output other than `$?$', unless it has succeeded in determining $f^{\otimes k}$.
+Let us revisit the XOR problem in the current setting.
+It is easy to see that an errorless heuristic to compute the $k$-fold XOR $f^{\oplus k}$, on inputs drawn from a product distribution, cannot produce any output other than ``$\ ?\ $'' unless its queries allow it to determine the value of $f^{\otimes k}$.
 Thus Theorem~\ref{zeroerrorsdpt} also implies an XOR lemma with the same success bound for errorless heuristics.

 Next we prove a worst-case analogue of Theorem~\ref{zeroerrorsdpt}.
 Define $R_0(f)$, the \emph{zero-error randomized query complexity of $f$}, as the minimum $T$ for which some algorithm $\mathcal{R}$ outputs $f(x)$ with probability 1 for each $x$, and for which the \emph{expected} number of queries made by $\mathcal{R}$ to any input is at most $T$.
-The following is another variant of Yao's minimax principle~\cite{Yao}; we include a proof for completeness.
+The following is another variant of Yao's minimax principle \cite{Yao}; we include a proof for completeness.